Governor calls special session of the Legislature.

 "Should religious organizations that rent their facilities to the public be allowed to reject events related to same-sex marriage?

-Number of opinions registered: 4,388.
-Margin of error: ±1.5 percentage points.
+Number of opinions registered: 4,388. margin of error: ~+mn~1.5 percentage points.
 However, the poll may well be less accurate than indicated because the persons who participated in the poll are probably not a random sampling of adults.

 2013-OCT-22: The SSM bill is registered: